andres-erbsen/dename-writeup/dename.md

 In essence, `dename` works by having a group of predetermined but independently administered servers maintain identical copies of the user directory and collectively vouch for the correctness of the directory's contents.
+A client can contact any of these servers and any additional verifiers it might wish to consult to look up a profile and get a proof that all of them agree to the mapping the client observed.
 At least one server's honesty is sufficient for a unanimous result to be correct.
 We have the servers require that all updates to a user's profile are digitally signed by that user, thus preventing any other party (including malicious servers) from modifying it.
+There is a subtle difference between our model and the one of DNS and the x509 PKI:
+`dename` does not try to encode an existing mapping between names and entities, it merely allows any entity to register a name.
+This clean-slate approach allows us to define strict rules which all modifications of the name-profile mapping have to adhere to, and we show how third parties can verify that the core servers enforce these rules.

 The discussion of the operation of this system is organized as follows: first, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
 This is similar to the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we give up being able to tolerate stopping failures by requiring all parties to participate.
 Second, we describe the procedure of looking up users' profiles.
 We start with a trivial but inefficient protocol and end up storing the directory in a Merkle hashed radix tree and serving its branches.
 We argue that if a lookup succeeds, then the result must have been accepted by all servers.
 Third, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
-Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy] and VerSum[@VerSum].
+Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
 Starting from the Merkle tree data structure described previously, this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.

 Maintaining consensus
 =====================